turukawa/whyqd/readme.md

  - Complete the auth system along with per-object permissions;
  - A "book" model so that individual texts can be arranged as a single work;
- - D3.js simple tree view to present wiqi stack, as well as forked changes;
+ - D3.js simple tree view to present wiqi stack, as well as branched changes;
  - Book management system (shuffling order of chapters);
  - Integration of html2docx and python-docx for upload of Docx files, as well as download of work;
  - Integration of [EbookGlue](https://ebookglue.com/) API so books can be saved as .epub and .mobi files;